microsoft/vscode-prompt-tsx/README.md

 #### Debugging Budgeting

 You can set a `tracer` property on the `PromptElement` to debug how your elements are rendered and how this library allocates your budget.
-We include a basic `HTMLTracer` you can use:
+We include a basic `HTMLTracer` you can use, which can be served on an address:

 ```js
 const renderer = new PromptRenderer(/* ... */);